-Arizona Diamondbacks appoint Tony La Russa as Chief Baseball Officer
+On Saturday, the Arizona Diamondbacks announced that they had appointed 2014 Hall of Fame inductee Tony La Russa as Chief Baseball Officer of the organization.

 “The entire organization is obviously frustrated with the results on the field and we are looking to improve,” Diamondbacks President and CEO Derrick Hall said.